nellshamrell/supermarket_manual/full_draft_1.md

 ### Install

-Installing a cookbook is similar to downloading it, but rather than saving the cookbook as a tar.gz, it extracts the cookbooks and sets up a git submodule so you can keep it up to date with the original cookbook.
+Installing a cookbook is similar to downloading it, but rather than saving the cookbook as a tar.gz, it extracts the cookbook and sets up a git submodule so you can keep it up to date with the original cookbook.
 See this [Stack Overflow](http://stackoverflow.com/a/15075143) for an excellent explanation.

 ```bash
  $ knife supermarket install mysql